About Retention

 To get the most value in understanding and improving the Retention numbers, we suggest monitoring the numbers for at least 1 month.

-Here are our 3 Tips for a high Retention Score:
+Here are our Tips for Retention:

-1. Understand why
+2. Understand why

 Conduct user research to understand why users are not retaining.
 How much value do people get from the application?
 What is the application being used for?